 “He was a hopeless alcoholic, unfortunately.
 He used to come to me begging for a bottle of brandy late at night, his clothes torn from coming straight across to Birdhaven from Glen Khyber, through the barbed wire fences.
-I said ‘Fuck off, Victor, I won’t do that to you,’ and sent him away.
+(Mom and Dad owned a bottle store, liquor store, in town) I said ‘Fuck off, Victor, I won’t do that to you,’ and sent him away.
 I wish I had bought one of his paintings.
-Sheila found these paintings he gave me for nothing.
+Sheila found these four paintings he gave me for nothing.
 He said he did these as a young student.
 As I took them he said ‘Wait, let me sign them for you.'”

 So I went looking and found a lot of his work available on the internet.
 Once again Dad’s memory proved sound.
 Victor was born in 1909, thus thirteen years older than Dad: